learn-co-curriculum/git-github-intro-to-git-github/README.md

 lessons in the appropriate (Windows or Mac) Environment Setup module, available in the Canvas Prework course or Canvas Homeroom, before you continue.

-[DSC] For Data Science students, make sure you have completed Setting up a Professional Data Science Environment lessons, including Introduction, MacOS/Windows, and Configuring Git.
+For Data Science students, make sure you have completed the Setting up a Professional Data Science Environment lessons, including Introduction, MacOS/Windows, and Configuring Git.
 These lessons can be found in the beginning of Phase 1 in the section titled Getting Started with Data Science.

 The specific requirements are outlined below.